tringi/defprep/README.md

 * Line without any `#` character are directly copied to output
 * Line may contain more than one directive
-  * All directives must match for line to be copied to output
+  * All directives must match, for the line to be copied to output
 * `#ABC` directives match any `ABC` or `ABC:anything` command-line parameter
 * `#!ABC` directives only match if there are no `ABC` or `ABC:anything` command-line parameters
 * `#ABC=DEF` directives only match if there's at least one `ABC:DEF` command-line parameter, i.e. the value must match
 * If all directives on a line match, the line is copied to output, with directives removed

 ## Notes